308 Comments

 Mitchell in Oakland's avatar

-Can't any urbanist write a single paragraph while resisting the urge to use the word "vibrant" (to mean "crowded")?
+Can't any urbanist EVER write a single paragraph without using the word "vibrant" (to mean "crowded")?

 Expand full comment